PrincetonUniversity/hpc_beginning_workshop/README.md

-# Getting Started with the Research Computing Clusters
+# Getting Started with the Research Computing Clusters - Example Jobs

 ## About
 This site provides example codes for running jobs on Princeton University's Research Computing clusters.

-This content is used in the Princeton Institute for Computational Science and Engineering's (PICSciE) workshop, "Getting Started with Research Computing Clusters."
+This content is used in the Princeton Institute for Computational Science and Engineering (PICSciE) workshop, "Getting Started with Research Computing Clusters."

 ## Useful links

-* [Getting Started with HPC at Princeton](https://researchcomputing.princeton.edu/getting-started) - Landing page for getting started with our systems.
+* [Getting Started with HPC at Princeton](https://researchcomputing.princeton.edu/getting-started) - Landing page for getting started with our clusters.
-* [Research Computing KnowledgeBase](https://researchcomputing.princeton.edu/support/knowledge-base) - Search all of our help articles for using the High Performance Computing (HPC) systems at Princeton.
+* [Research Computing KnowledgeBase](https://researchcomputing.princeton.edu/support/knowledge-base) - Search all of our help articles for using the clusters at Princeton.
 * [Research Computing FAQ](https://researchcomputing.princeton.edu/support/faq) - View answers to frequently asked questions.
 * [Research Computing Support Page](https://researchcomputing.princeton.edu/support) - Where to go if you need more help.